 We would continue to play role-playing games all the way until we graduated high school in 1991.
 We would add players to the group and wound up with a total of six players.
 We played many other games over the years.
 I always seemed to want to play in the fantasy genre and would try just about anything in the genre.
 Some of them did not make a lasting impression but several caught the attention of the group.
 Two of my all time favorite games include Palladium Fantasy Role-Playing Game (1st edition) and Talislanta. (note: I pretty much skipped AD&D Second Edition all together because I felt they were trying to "de-Gygax" the game and be politically correct with some of the changes.)

 The first new products I bought in several years would be the 3E hardbacks and the Castles & Crusades systems.
 I was intrigued by the new rules, new company (Wizards of the Coast), the open gaming license, and the games it would spawn.
 I introduced my cousin Alex - son of the previously mentioned Uncle David - to the game and we started work on our campaign world, Toldara.
 The game world would move from 3E to 3.5E and eventually settle in the Pathfinder system.
 During this time I also discovered the OSR systems and became really interested in the OSR movement.
 I am a big fan and supporter of the movement; I even contributed a little bit by working on the Back to the Dungeon RPG system and I am currently writing an expansion to it; it stalled but I am still working on the expansion and some other stuff.

-I enjoy both old school and new school rpg systems so I was interested in 4E when it was released.
+I enjoy both old school and new school role-playing game systems so I was interested in 4E when it was initially released.
 I really feel they went out of their way to force an upgrade by drastically changing many aspects of 3E.
 There seemed to be a lot of shared terminology but the definition or application of many of them were altered to the point that the games were quite different from each other.
-Plus, the OGL was replaced with the GSL and WOTC lost more ground with me. (note: I have since amassed quite a collection of 4E material due to a co-worker that was selling off all of his book for cheap.
+Plus, the OGL was replaced with the much more restrictive GSL and WOTC lost more ground with me.
+I did obtain quite a large collection of 4E material due to a co-worker that was selling off all of his book for cheap.
 I kept it long enough to do some serious reading but I eventually sold off all of my 4E books to a gamer from a nearby town.
 I wonder if he still has them?